 Studying can become quite difficult to manage, especially if you are working or have a family to take care of.
 Balancing between work, study and family requires serious planning.
 For working professionals, it is recommended that you dedicate five to six hours every week to studying.

 Keep reading to find out why this needs to be a top priority:

 Over the course of many months, there are likely to be many things that stop you from achieving the recommended amount of study time.
 However, averaged out across the period of time before you sit for the exam, that’s the study length you should aim for.

 If you are holding down a job, this should obviously remain your primary focus.
 However, when work and study schedules inevitably clash, allocate an extra few hours where you can as you get closer to the exam date to catch up.
 This can balance out any lost study time.

 If you know you are going on vacation between the time you begin study and the time you sit for the exam, you need to plan ahead to make sure extra studying is conducted before you go away or as soon as you return.

-The body of knowledge for project management contains a total of 47 management processes for projects within five groups, and in a total of 10 areas of expertise.
-It is recommended that you create an in-depth study plan over the course of time before the exam and stick to it.
+The body of knowledge for project management contains a total of 3 domains that cover 35 separate tasks.
+The majority of the exam gauges your competence in managing people and processes, but there’s also a small section covering business environments.
+Ultimately, it’s recommended that you create an in-depth study plan over the course of time before the exam and stick to it.
 Treat your home study time as a class for the preparation for the PMP exam: don’t allow any interruptions and remain focused to ensure the highest possibility of success.